You are invited…

 Girls are strong yet need our human solidarity to seek liberation from deeply entrenched traditions and taboos that persist in all countries and cultures and define and assign the Girl Child to a low, subservient, and even shame-based status.
 Even where progress has been made toward gender equality, many vexing contradictions remain, particularly at the nexus of faith, gender, and global development.

-The reading journey begins on October 11, the International Day of the Girl Child, and ends on March 8, International Women’s Day.
+The reading journey begins in September and ends in April.
 Over the course of the journey, participants will come to understand the historical roots of patriarchy, become acquainted with real-life faith-inspired change agents who challenge unfair gender norms around the world, and learn about the deeper, emancipatory current that lies at the heart of our faith traditions.
+This interactive map offers a taste of the journey, and who you will meet along the way.

 As a mother of a daughter, as someone raised in an an all-girl family, as a person who grew up in the church, and as someone engaged in global philanthropy and some form of activism my whole life, I mostly presumed the needle was marching forward for women and girls’ rights.
 But a few years ago, I hit this point where my soul was crushed to the core seeing gender regressions happening all over the world and in my own faith pond within American evangelicalism.
 At the same time, I was inspired meeting incredible change agents around the world who were motivated by their faith to do something to bravely challenge and transform patriarchal gender norms within their own cultures and religions.
 So I got the idea for this reading journey and enlisted my comrade Rev. Domnic Misolo to join me as a coauthor.
 What motivates me is very simply that I don’t want the needle to go backward for my daughter’s generation and her daughter’s generation, and also for my mother and her generation, who gave me and my sisters a freer world to grow up in.
 I hope you can join us on this journey!~ Emily Nielsen Jones, author